tobortechftc/pmtischler/SharedCode/sphinx/javasphinx/com/github/pmtischler/opmode/BeaconPress.rst

 .. java:import:: org.opencv.core Mat

-.. java:import:: org.opencv.core MatOfByte

-.. java:import:: org.opencv.imgcodecs Imgcodecs

 BeaconPress
 ===========

 .. java:package:: com.github.pmtischler.opmode
    :noindex:

-.. java:type:: @Autonomous @Disabled public class BeaconPress extends OpMode implements Camera.PictureCallback
+.. java:type:: @Autonomous @Disabled public class BeaconPress extends OpMode

    Beacon detector which presses the red beacon side.
 It detects which sides are red and blue, and then actuates a servo.